 Wildlife tourism: Good or bad?

-By: Joe Fader, Broadreach instructor High School Study Abroad, Wildlife Biology
+By: Joe Fader, Broadreach instructor High School Adventures, Wildlife Biology

 Rhinos and elephants in Africa.
 Sea turtles and sharks in the Caribbean and tropics worldwide.
 Jaguars, bears and primates in the Galápagos.
 What do these creatures have in common?
 These magnificent animals serve as a huge attraction for wildlife tourism, but many of them are endangered or at risk of going extinct.